backdrop-contrib/font_awesome/README.md

 possibly a custom module, but you still need this module to enable Font Awesome Field, as a dependency to another module or to enable enhancements within another module.
 Loading this way also enables you to customise the library.

+You can use 'None' if you only plan to use the locally-provided SVGs through Backdrop's core icon API and you don't want the Font Awesome CSS to be loaded automatically.
+(Backdrop 1.28.0 and higher).

 Issues
 ------